 Composer and scholar John Link's music has been performed throughout the United States and in Europe and Japan and is recorded on the New Focus Recordings, Bridge Records, and 60x60 labels.
 He is the author of Elliott Carter: A Guide to Research (Garland, 2000), co-editor with Nicholas Hopkins of Elliott Carter's Harmony Book (Carl Fischer, 2002), co-editor with Marguerite Boland of Elliott Carter Studies (Cambridge University Press, 2012), and his book Elliott Carter's Late Music is forthcoming from Cambridge University Press.
 His writings on music have appeared in journals in the United States, Italy, Slovenia, and the U.K. including Tempo, Sonus, the Journal of the Society for American Music, The Chicago Review, and Music and Letters. www.johnlinkmusic.com.

 All concerts are free unless otherwise noted.
-All concerts listed are open to the public.
+At this time, however, and for the safety of the Eastman, University of Rochester, and greater Rochester communities, all concerts are closed to the public.
+More information about streaming concerts may be found here - https://www.esm.rochester.edu/live.
 Please note that all concerts are subject to change.

 Ticket Information • Performance Halls

 Eastman School of Music • 26 Gibbs St. • Rochester, NY 14604 • 585.274.1000© 1999-2021 University of Rochester • Questions and Comments